Nordic Combinatorial Conference (NORCOM)

 13th meeting took place in Denmark in 2019, and the

-14th meeting will take place in Norway in 2022.
+14th meeting will take place in Tromsø, Norway on June 7 - 9,

 The steering committee of NORCOM schedules future organizers